annarider/mandarin-playbook/project-context.md

 4. **Expansion paths** — What would it take to add Cantonese?
 Progress tracking?
 Audio pronunciation guides?

 5. **Maintainability** — Since parent has limited time, how complex is it to update or fix issues?

+## Development Principles

+**Testing approach:** Focus on testing behavior and public interfaces, not implementation details.
+Tests should verify what the code does, not how it does it.
+Follow Sandi Metz's testing principles and best practices.